CluckeyMcCormick/fictional-guacamole/FicGuac/motion_ai/common/README.md

 A `Vector3`, where each axis is the current velocity on that axis.
 Updated every time `_physics_process` is called.
 Setting this value most likely does nothing, but it could mess with other functions that rely on this value so it is NOT recommended.

 ##### `_is_moving`
 A `bool` - tracks whether we are moving or not.
-Effectively means one x, y, or z in `_combined_velocity` does not equal zero.
+Effectively means x, y, or z in `_combined_velocity` does not equal zero.
 Updated every time `_physics_process` is called.

 ##### `_on_floor`
 A `bool` - tracks whether we are on the floor or not.
 Updated every time `_physics_process` is called.